Compass Vehicle Services

 A warranty on a new car usually lasts at least 3 years, so I’d say that paying for additional maintenance insurance to be a waste of money.

 However, manufacturer’s warranties don’t include everything.
 In most cases wear and tear on batteries, tyres and exhausts aren’t covered, so be sure to look at what the maintenance payment will and will not cover.
+Note – if you lease a used car the manufacturer warranty will already be underway.
+Pay attention to this fact and understand the final months of your lease contract will probably be without warranty cover.

 Tip: Under most manufacturers guidelines a new car warranty is superb.
 Sure, tyres, brakes, exhaust and batteries may not be covered but these are general ‘wear and tear’ items.
 For example, a good set of front tyres should last you at least 20,000 miles, and rear tyres almost double that.
 A pair of front tyres will cost you about £100 fitted.
 That’s not so much to fork out on a wear and tear item.